guard-mann/markdown-issue-commenter/README.md

 - Automatically post them to GitHub Issue of corresponding No. (e.g. issue #1) via GitHub Actions
 - Fully Git-tracked: keep comment history with commits
 - No need to open the GitHub UI manually — just `git push`
-- Collect particular sequence like and connect it with milestone and plot figure.

 ---